From all-out classic bakes, to the best cookies, as well as some healthy (but tasty!) treats, here are 25 baking recipes we love!

 12. Flourless chocolate cake

 No flour?
 No problem.
 Give this flourless chocolate cake recipe a go.
 For those who can’t have gluten in their diet, this is also naturally gluten-free.
-“Rich, fudgy and decadent, it’s everything you could ever want in an indulgent chocolate dessert,” says Honeycombers editor, Benita.
+“Rich, fudgy and decadent, it’s everything you could ever want in an indulgent chocolate dessert,” says Honeycombers’ Group Editor, Benita.
 “You can easily leave out the espresso powder and mocha whipped cream if you don’t have them.”
 Mmmm, we can’t pass up an easy-to-make chocolate cake, and we’re pretty sure the kiddos will be all over this, too!

 13. Gluten-free banana and chocolate muffins